 Background of the Code

 Presented here is a brief overview of the code.
-For guidance on any questions you should always refer to the actual code language; the full text of the code appears in the appendix immediately following this article.
-It is also available in a number of different languages on the SCCE web site.
+For guidance on any questions, you should always refer to the actual code language; the full text of the code appears in the article immediately following this article.
+It is also available in a number of different languages on the SCCE website.

 Principle I: Obligations to the Public